-†Not for issue to R.M.F.V.R.
-Officers appointed to Small Boat Sections on entry.
+† Not for issue to R.M.F.V.R.
+Officers appointed to Small Boat Sections or Commando Wing on entry.

-†For issue only to National Service Officers (except those promoted within 12 months of entry as other ranks) and to R.M.F.V.R.
-Officers appointed to Small Boat Sections on entry.
+‡ For issue only to National Service Officers (except those promoted within 12 months of entry as other ranks) and to R.M.F.V.R.
+Officers appointed to Small Boat Sections and Commando Wing on entry.

-UNIFORM REGULATIONS FOR NON-COMMISSIONED OFFICERS AND MEN OF THE ROYAL MARINES.
+UNIFORM REGULATIONS FOR NON-COMMISSIONED OFFICERS AND MEN OF THE ROYAL MARINES

-SECTION I. ORDERS OF DRESS.
+SECTION I. ORDERS OF DRESS